First Language Lessons

 I know that some parents greatly appreciate the detailed lesson presentation, the script that tells them what to say, when to have children repeat things, etc. Other parents will find this approach much too structured and controlled.
 The elements that make it so structured (i.e., memorization of parts of speech, excessive repetition) almost overwhelm the elements reflecting Charlotte Mason’s ideas.
 In my opinion, more narration activity and free flowing discussion would better reflect Mason’s philosophy, but those looking for a Dorothy Sayers style of classical education should find this a good fit.

-First Language Lessons for the Well-Trained Mind: Level 3 Student Workbook (First Language Lessons)
+First Language Lessons for the Well-Trained Mind Level 3 Workbook

 - Suitable for: one-on-one or group instruction